cloudfoundry/community/governing-board/charter.md

 -   c)  TOC Chair:

-    -   i) The TOC will select one person from amongst its members to be the TOC Chair, following the [TOC procedure for decision making](#toc-decision-making).
+    -   i) The TOC will select one person from amongst its members to be the TOC Chair, in accordance with the [TOC procedure for decision making](#toc-decision-making), as outlined in Section 7.d.
 The TOC will select a Chair after each yearly election, and in the event that the Chair is vacated.

     -   ii) The TOC Chair is responsible for: